GlassMountains Galleries

 My mountain explorations have been an important way for me to experience the natural world.
 When younger, I focused on the challenges that faced me as I pursued mountain summits, enjoyed the comradery of my companions, and savored the victories that came.
 As I have matured I often travel alone, at my own pace, and pause more often to more fully experience and observe the natural world around me.
-This has made my outdoor experiences richer for me.
+This has enriched my outdoor experiences.

 Mountains